 Another big issue is about what medications can and cannot do.
 Being pro-medication doesn’t mean I think they come with a magic wand attached.
 Meds don’t produce some artificial version of wellness that makes all our problems go away; they allow the brain to get back to some semblance of normal function after the ass-kicking of illness.

 Meds also don’t give you wellness on a silver platter.
-If you’ve got underlying psychosocial factors contributing to your illness, all; the medication in the world isn’t going to make those disappear.
-What meds may be able to do is get you well enough to do whatever work it is that you as an individual need to do in order to get well and keep yourself well.
+If you’ve got underlying psychosocial factors contributing to your illness, all the medication in the world isn’t going to make those disappear.
+What meds may be able to do is get you well enough to do whatever work it is that you as an individual need to do in order to get fully well and keep yourself well.
 If medication is the only tool in your toolbox, you’re only going to get so far.